*Trigger warning: references to racial violence

-Fort Worth Lynching Tour: Honoring the Memory of Mr. Fred Rouse is a socially distant, group bike and car tour to sites associated with the lynching of Mr. Rouse in Fort Worth on December 11, 1921.
-The tour is accompanied by a downloadable, augmented reality, phone and tablet app that can be used in each of the sites to research and discover the history of Mr. Rouse’s death at the hands of a White mob.
-DNAWORKS invited local and national artists to share creative responses to the sites in the app, including music, dance, monologues, stories, and visual art.
+Fort Worth Lynching Tour: Honoring the Memory of Mr. Fred Rouse is a group bike and car tour to the sites associated with the lynching of Mr. Fred Rouse in Fort Worth, TX, on December 11, 1921.
+The tour is accompanied by a downloadable, augmented reality app that can be used in each of the five sites to better understand the story of Mr. Rouse’s murder at the hands of a White mob.

-Following the tour, DNAWORKS will host a Community Story gathering on Zoom for audience members to process the tour experience together and share stories of resistance, resilience, and healing.
+The 2021 tour dates are March 27th thru May 1st.
+Each tour will begin at 1:00 pm.
+The tour is socially distant and lasts approximately two hours.
+Following the tour, DNAWORKS will host a Community Story gathering on Zoom from 5:00-6:00 pm for participants to process the tour experience together and share stories of resistance, resilience, and healing.